 Normally the 2nd Saturday in January, at a location in the Niagara Region.
 See information above for specific details for next AGM.
 Local church bulletins highlight the date, time and location, or you can email us at email@example.com or call us at 905-228-1850 near the end of Dec / Jan to find out the details.

 What does the levy (annual) fee cover?

-In the event of death, a funeral benefit (in 2017 it is $6,700, if member is covered at 100%) is payable from the society.
-The funeral benefit amount is discussed and confirmed by members vote at the annual general meeting.
-Some funerals may cost more (or less) than the benefit payout.
+In the event of death, a benefit payment (in 2021 it is $6,800, if member is covered at 100%) is payable from the society.
+The benefit amount is discussed and confirmed by members vote at the annual general meeting.
+Some funerals (or cremations) may cost more (or less) than the benefit payout.
 For more details / clarification, please contact us at firstname.lastname@example.org

 What does the % coverage mean on my levy invoice?

 The % coverage indicates what % of the benefit payment would be paid, in the event of death.
 This % is based on which age a member joins the society.
 For more details, see the Constitution on the Information tab of this web site, Article 5.2

 Is there any "cash value" for members in the society, who wish to leave the society and receive some cash value payment?